The best walking boot waterproofers

 Updated on

-The key to walking boot longevity is user care.
+The key to walking boot waterproofing, and longevity in general, is user care.
 The demands of hiking are hard on the fabrics and treatments used in walking footwear.
 Over time, waterproof footwear need their water-repellency restored.
 Here, you'll find the best walking boot waterproofers.

 Several products exist that help restore the waterproof ability of your walking boots and hiking shoes.
 They need to be applied onto clean footwear and, therefore, usually need to be used in conjunction with a footwear cleaner or conditioner.